teodorplop/Nerdvana-Pong/README.md

 # Nerdvana-Pong
-Pong template built using Unity and C#.
+Pong built using Unity and C#.
 Used in an introduction to Unity course for high school students.